raleighlittles/Chrome-AMC-AList-Filter/README.md

 When you're on the general showtimes page, this extension will simply mark the "Excluded from A-List" events as disabled (look at the bottom showing).

 ![amc-showtimes-screenshot](./docs/example-screenshot.png)

+# Roadmap

+- [ ] Fix issue with Chrome's runtime errors?
+See [here](https://github.com/raleighlittles/Chrome-AMC-AList-Filter/issues/1)

+- [ ] Figure out why Chrome is saying the page is loaded when it's not actually finished loading yet.
+See [here](https://github.com/raleighlittles/Chrome-AMC-AList-Filter/issues/2)